 Disruption in the functions of the liver due to excess alcohol intake is linked to altered estrogen levels in the blood – which in turn increases breast cancer risk.

 Menarcheal age is a well-established breast cancer risk factor.
 A woman’s risk of developing breast cancer increases if her periods start early (early menarche).
 The reason, Insulin-like growth factor (IGF-1) – is a stimulant associated with breast density and breast cancer risk.
 The second factor is the higher ratio of the hormone estrogen to hormone androstenedione.
 Greater exposure to hormone estrogen is another risk factor for breast cancer.
 The risk decreases by up to 5% for every year delay in periods.

-Late menopause slightly increases the risk of breast cancer in women due to longer lifetime exposure to her own estrogen levels.
+A late menopause slightly increases the risk of breast cancer in women due to longer lifetime exposure to their own estrogen levels.

 First pregnancy after 30 to 35 years of age slightly increases breast cancer risk in women.
 A woman who had her first full-term pregnancy after age 30 years is at risk.

 Women who do not breastfeed their babies

 Many women who prefer not to breastfeed their babies – owing to certain myths – could be at slightly higher risk of developing breast cancer.
 To lower their risk, they should breastfeed their babies for up to 18 months to two years.